Mehrab-Shahbazi/Mehrab-Shahbazi/README.md

 **🔐 Enigma Machine Simulator**

 Python implementation of the historical Enigma machine with rotor configuration, reflector logic, double-stepping, and encoding/decoding support.

 ---

-**🧑‍💻 Face Recognition & Representation Learning**

-Research on face recognition, image embeddings, feature extraction, and similarity learning for low-resolution images.

----

-**🎯 Object Detection & Segmentation**

-Experiments with YOLO and other deep-learning frameworks for object detection and image segmentation.

----